Barabasi-Lab/AI-Bind/README.md

 ## Using Docker

-Please use this docker for running AiI-Bind: https://hub.docker.com/r/omairs/foodome2
+Please use this docker for running AI-Bind: https://hub.docker.com/r/omairs/foodome2

 ## Using requirements file